Partially Functional Dynamic Backdoor Diffusion-based Causal Model: Theoretical Guarantees

+We first establish the core error bound for a scalar endogenous variable $\textnormal{x} \in \mathbb{R}$ ( detailed proofs show in Supplementary \ref{sup:Error Bounds-LD}).
+This forms the theoretical backbone, which we later extend.
 Our theoretical results rely on a set of assumptions regarding the structural equation and the encoder-decoder model.
-These conditions are essential for ensuring that the latent variable learned by the encoder can uniquely recover the unobserved exogenous noise, which is the cornerstone of accurate counterfactual estimation \citep{lu2020sample,nasr2023counterfactual,nasr2023}.
-For a variable $X \in \mathcal{X}\subset \mathbb{R}$ with structural equation $X:=f_{i j}(X_\mathcal{B},U)$ where exogenous noise $U \sim \mathcal{N}(0,\psi)$ and $U \perp \!\!\! \perp X_\mathcal{B}$, we have the following assumptions:
+These conditions are essential for ensuring that the latent variable learned by the encoder can uniquely recover the unobserved exogenous noise, which is the cornerstone of accurate counterfactual estimation \citep{lu2020sample,nasr2023counterfactual}.
+For a variable $\textnormal{x} \in \mathcal{X}\subset \mathbb{R}$ with structural equation $\textnormal{x}:=f(\mathbf{x}_\mathbb{PB}, \textnormal{u})$ where $\textnormal{u} \perp \!\!\! \perp \mathbf{x}_\mathbb{PB}$, we have the following assumptions: